 Micro and Nanofabrication Clean Room

-The Micro and Nanofabrication Clean Room (SB-CSIC) is a Singular Scientific and Technological Infrastructure (ICTS) dedicated to the development and application of innovative technologies in the field of Microelectronics together with other emerging Micro/Nanotechnologies.
+The Micro and Nanofabrication Clean Room (SB-CSIC) is a Unique Scientific and Technological Infrastructure (ICTS) dedicated to the development and application of innovative technologies in the field of Microelectronics together with other emerging Micro/Nanotechnologies.

 The Micro and Nanofabrication Clean Room is an open access facility that aims at helping national and international research groups to carry out R&D activities thanks to the availability of a set of complete micro and nanotechnologies and processes housed in a highly specialised Clean Room environment devoted to R&D&i of excellence, and driven by an expert team.
 Such support ranges from technology awareness to the development of basic demonstrators, or small series of prototypes.